NnamdiJr/nnamdijr.github.io/_posts/2016-02-10-hello-space-monkey.markdown

 + ~15min on [Github Pages](https://pages.github.com/) for hosting
 + ~40min reading [Jekyll tutorial and documentation](https://jekyllrb.com/docs/home/)

-That said, the hardest part isn't actually building the site anymore (_done a couple weeks ago_), it's sitting down and writing something in it! (_doing now_).
+That said, the hardest part isn't actually building a site anymore, it's avoiding procrastination and actually sitting down to write something in it!.

-So what's this site about?
-Perspective!
+So what's this site about? ~~Twerking!~~ Perspective!

 As you can guess from the front page tagline, I'll be writing mostly about NLP & Data Science.
-If that means nothing to you think Text!
+If that means nothing to you think **_text_**!
 Lots and lots of juicy text.. comments, reviews, tweets, speeches, etc. and everything that's hidden in the words.

-The goal here is to tackle unique topics and ideas, id est the kind that would never see the day of light from the "usual data science community" (_see: non-black_), and present them in a hopefully entertaining yet enlightening way.
+The goal here is to tackle unique topics and ideas, id est the kind that would never see the light of day from the "usual data science community" (_see: non-black_), and present them in a hopefully entertaining yet enlightening way.

 So, go forth! and thanks for reading!